Category: Social and Political Struggles

 Miriam Schapiro: Feminism in pieces

-Inspired by the Women’s Movement, Schapiro challenged the art world by developing “femmage”—a striking mix of paint and fabric that celebrates the intimate stories of women.
+Inspired by the Women’s Movement, Miriam Schapiro invented “femmage”—a boundary-shattering combination of paint and fabric that elevates the intimate stories of women.

 -